LabKey/labkey-api-python/README.md

 print("Create an APIWrapper")
 labkey_server = 'localhost:8080'
-container_path = 'ModuleAssayTest'  # A project folder name is used here, but subfolders can be referenced also. contextPath = 'labkey' schema = 'core' table = 'Users'
+container_path = 'Tutorials/HIV Study'  # in this example, Tutorials is a project name and HIV study is a subfolder under it. contextPath = 'labkey' schema = 'core' table = 'Users'